waggle-sensor/sage-website/docs/reference-guides/plugin-development.md

 #### Download
 - If you have not already done it, you need your plugin in a public GitHub repository at this stage.
 - To test the app on a node, go to nodes W0xx (e.g. W023) and clone your repo there using the command `git clone`.
 - At this stage, you can play with your plugin in the docker container until you are happy.
+Then if there are changes made to the plugin, I reccomend replicating the same in your local repository and pushing it to the github and node.
-Then if there are changes, do `git commit -am 'changes from node'` and `git push -u origin main`
+- or do `git commit -am 'changes from node'` and `git push -u origin main`.
+- However, before commiting from node, you must run following commands at least once in your git repository on the node.
+`git config [--locale] user.name "Full Name"`
+`git config [--locale] user.email "email@address.com"`

 :::danger
 :warning: Make sure your **Dockerfile** has a proper **entrypoint** or the `pluginctl` run will fail.